 2009 1 April: Rémy Cointreau controls 80% of its distribution

 2011 8 July: Rémy Cointreau sells its Champagne division to EPI.
-Rémy Cointreau will continue as the sole distributor of Piper-Heidsieck and Charles Heidsieck, as well as Piper Sonoma (the US sparkling wine brand).
+Rémy Cointreau continues to be the sole distributor of Piper-Heidsieck and Charles Heidsieck, as well as Piper Sonoma (the US sparkling wine brand).